hackcincinnati/site/CODE_OF_CONDUCT.md

 ## 10. Contact info

 If you have any concerns, please email conduct@hackcincinnati.io.
+Any emails sent to this address will be kept strictly confidential.

 ## 11. License and attribution